 Your members are busy and they appreciate the convenience of being able to find information and complete paperwork 24/7!
 No more papers getting lost between school or practice and home, and no more costly copies that take up all of your volunteers’ time.

 One of the worst things that can happen to a membership organization is the theft of the organization’s funds by a volunteer or staff member.
 It erodes the trust of your members and all involved.
 Electronic transactions provide an electronic paper trail.
-No more shoeboxes of money going home to be deposited into your bank account on a later date.
+No more shoeboxes of money going home to be deposited into your bank account on a later date because everything is automatically recorded in your system.

 Reply all emails are not very efficient ways to schedule and recruit volunteers!
 An all-in-one system makes it easy for members to see what assistance is needed and it eliminates many of the barriers that may have prevented them from stepping forward to volunteer.
-Make it easy!
+Make it easy to recruit volunteers!

 Selling online spirit wear is an easy way to boost sales.
 Especially if you can launch your sales before school starts.
 As families are registering their children for school, band, athletics, they are excited for the new year to come.
 Sometimes they are more than ready for school to start.
 Take advantage of their excitement and launch your sales in July or August for pickup at your kickoff event.